-Ramey Newell is a filmmaker, photographer, and multidisciplinary artist who splits her time between British Columbia, New Mexico, and Oregon.
+Ramey Newell is a filmmaker, photographer, and multidisciplinary artist in British Columbia, Canada.
 Her moving image work has been screened at film festivals and in galleries, museums and other art spaces throughout the United States, Canada, the United Kingdom, Europe, and Australia, including: the National Gallery of Art in Washington, D.C.; Alchemy Moving Image Festival in Hawick, Scotland; Mountainfilm in Telluride, Colorado; Antimatter in Victoria, Canada; and many others.
-Ramey’s experimental and documentary films have also earned accolades such as the Jury’s Stellar Award (Grand Prize) at Black Maria Film Festival (2018), Best Director at Mirror Mountain Film Festival (2017), and Director’s Choice at Thomas Edison Film Festival (2021).
-Her editorial photography has been published in regional, national, and international magazines including Backpacker and New Mexico Magazine, and her fine art photography has been exhibited at venues such as The Polygon Gallery in Vancouver, Canada, and the New York Hall of Science in Queens, NY.
+Ramey’s experimental and documentary films have also earned accolades such as the Jury’s Stellar Award (Grand Prize) at Black Maria Film Festival (2018), Best Director at Mirror Mountain Film Festival (2017), Director’s Choice at Thomas Edison Film Festival (2021), and Audience Award at Kinoskop Analog Experimental Film Festival (2023).
+Her photographic work has been exhibited at venues such as The Polygon Gallery in Vancouver, Gallery 44 in Toronto, and the New York Hall of Science in Queens, NY.

-Ramey holds a Bachelor of Fine Arts in Photography (High Honors) from New Mexico State University, where her thesis project was granted the President’s Award for Excellence.
-She later completed a Graduate Certificate in Documentary Media Practices and a Certificate in College Teaching from the University of Colorado at Boulder, and holds a Master of Fine Arts degree in Visual Art from the University of British Columbia.
-Ramey was also a 2016 Flaherty Seminar Fellow, a 2019 IWFF Filmmaker Fellow and Independent Imaging Film Farm participant, a 2021 Jackson Wild Summit Fellow and Whistler Film Festival Doc Lab participant, and the winner of the 2022 Symbiosis competition at Imagine Science Film Festival.
-She currently teaches photography, video, and documentary production at University of British Columbia, Okanagan campus.
+Ramey holds a Master of Fine Arts degree in Visual Art at the University of British Columbia in Vancouver.
+Ramey was also a 2016 Flaherty Seminar Fellow, a 2019 IWFF Filmmaker Fellow and Independent Imaging Film Farm participant, a 2021 Jackson Wild Summit Fellow and Whistler Film Festival Doc Lab participant, the winner of the 2022 Symbiosis competition at Imagine Science Film Festival, and a 2026 Arctic Circle Residency participant.
+She has taught film studies, video production, and documentary film at the University of British Columbia, Okanagan campus and at the University of Oregon.

-Growing up in the Pacific Northwest, Ramey gained an early appreciation for open spaces, forests, and mountains that has persisted throughout her adult life and permeates much of her creative work.
-When she’s not making art, she enjoys hiking in deserts and high country, rock climbing, playing tennis, gardening, and traveling with her partner and their spotty dogs.
+Growing up in the Pacific Northwest, Ramey gained an early affinity for open spaces and the nonhuman world that has persisted throughout her adult life and permeates much of her creative work.
+Her projects increasingly draw her northward, and over the past decade she has gained a deep appreciation for the arctic and subarctic regions.
+When she’s not making art, Ramey enjoys hiking in alpine country, playing tennis, gardening, riding horses, and traveling with her partner and their two spotty dogs.

 If you’d like more information on licensing, screening, exhibition, or hiring Ramey for assignment work, please don’t hesitate to send an email.